reductstore/reduct-cli-py/docs/export.md

   The metadata file contains information like the timestamp, content type, size and the labels that were applied to the data.
 Only for `rcli export folder`.

+* `--limit`: This option allows you to specify the maximum number of entries that you want to export.
+If not specified, all entries will be exported.

 You also can use the global `--parallel` option to specify the number of entries that you want to export in parallel:

 ```